redhat-cop/containers-quickstarts/README.md

 * [Container Pipelines](https://github.com/redhat-cop/container-pipelines) - A set of Jenkins piplines for OpenShift
 * [Labs CI/CD](https://github.com/rht-labs/labs-ci-cd) - A comprehensive end to end pipeline using many modern testing and quality tools
 * [OpenShift Templates](https://github.com/rht-labs/openshift-templates) - A library of OpenShift template examples & references
+* [OpenShift Applier](https://github.com/redhat-cop/openshift-applier) - An automation framework for keeping manifests and templates applied to a cluster

 ## Contributing